dan-nagle/h2m/README.txt

 ignored if -download is specified.

 -tools		Option to request the download and build of additional Clang tools along with Clang and LLVM.
-Note this is only supported with git downloads and will be ignored if curl is specified.
 This option will be ignored if -download is not specified.

 -install	Requests attempted installation of the software LLVM and Clang.
 This will be standard, default installation.
 If specialized